csi21/IBM---Mainframe/README.md

 This challenge was tricky...the instructions are as follow:
 > identify every invalid packed decimal record found within 10,000 records ZOS.MTM2018.PUBLIC.PACKED has 10,000 records.
 Each record is a single packed decimal field starting in column 1 with a record length of 11 bytes.
 Several of the packed decimal records in ZOS.MTM2018.PUBLIC.PACKED are invalid.
 Your challenge is to write a report to P3.OUTPUT(#10) identifying every invalid packed decimal record found in ZOS.MTM2018.PUBLIC.PACKED data set.

-- Part 3 - Challenge #11: IBM Z Mainframe Supports 5 Unique Operating Systems
+- Part 3 - Challenge #11: Run C Fun
-- Part 3 - Challenge #12:
+- Part 3 - Challenge #12:IBM Z Mainframe Supports 5 Unique Operating Systems